the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 Now you have one lightweight functional stateless component.
-When we need accss to the internal component state or lifecycle methods, we can refactor them to ES6 class components.
+When we need accss to the local component state or lifecycle methods, we can refactor them to ES6 class components.
 When using block bodies, programmers tend to overload their functions, but leaving the block body out lets you focus on the input and output.
 JavaScript ES6 in React components makes components more readable and elegant.

 ### Exercises: